data-dot-all/dataall/documentation/userguide/docs/metadata_forms.md

 **Introduction**

-Metadata forms allow users to add structured contextual information to various entities in the data.all platform.
-By creating and attaching metadata forms, user can standardize and enrich metadata in a customizable way.
+Metadata forms allow data.all users to add structured contextual information to various entities in the data.all platform.
+By creating and attaching metadata forms, users can standardize and enrich metadata in a customizable way.

 Metadata forms serve several key purposes: